A Field Guide for Young Professionals

 Guiding.
 You set the standard — you teach it and embed it in how the team works.

 Date every score.
-Set a target for each competency (for your current stage, aim for a 4).
+Set a target for each of them (for your current stage, aim for a 4).
 The biggest gap between where you are and your target is where you work first.
 Track it all in Appendix B and watch the emphasis shift across the years.

 Part II